 Welcome to the Frequently Asked Questions section where some of the common questions asked are answered.
 Please feel free to refer back to this section whenever you need or submit a new question in the simple form below.

-A: Please refer to the pictorial life cycle of a typical UK native perennial mix of Wildflower Turf Landscape 34 product, found on the Technical Resource Information Page (https://www.wildflower-resource.co.uk/information-page/) under Enhancing the Product/Install and Maintenance.
+Once logged into the site, if you search under filter Resource Type and choose Instructional Guide and scroll down, you will find a Pictorial Life cycle of a typical UK native perennial mix of our Wildflower Turf Landscape 34 product to give you an idea.
 UK native wildflowers typically flower from May to August depending on the weather and local site conditions.

-A: Wildflowers only thrive in low fertility areas due to the lack of competition from more vigorous grasses and weeds.
+Wildflowers only thrive in low fertility areas due to the lack of competition from more vigorous grasses and weeds.
 There is no need to strip soil unless it has next to no organic matter/content i.e. simply rubble, or is contaminated.
-Wildflowers can be installed on sub soil but the ideal scenario would be to lay a thin layer 50-100mm of decent free draining top soil to give them a good starting point to colonise the area effectively and get good healthy plant growth and initial establishment.
+Wildflowers can be installed on ‘true’ sub soil (found just beneath the topsoil layer) but the ideal scenario would be to lay a thin layer 50-100mm of decent free draining top soil with a healthy organic matter content, to give them a good starting point to colonise the area effectively and create good healthy plant growth and initial establishment.
 If the soil is reasonable on site then do not remove and replace with imported soil, this is an unnecessary expense.

 However you need to be very mindful of the timings of the project to ensure the turf is grown to an acceptable level of maturity in time.
 Our bed laying season is April to August (weather dependent) – we do not lay any new beds outside of this time due to inclement weather and the high risk of seed not germinating and beds getting washed before they have a chance to establish.
 If you want turf for a Spring installation then the turf will need to be laid before the end of the previous Summer, and if you need turf for later in the year i.e. Summer to Autumn then we could lay those beds from April onwards that same year.
 Typically beds need on average 10-12 weeks to get to a liftable state but this is entirely weather dependent.